hanabi/hanabi.github.io/misc/FAQ.md

 <br />

 ### A card has a positive number 3 clue.
 Later, it is clued again with red.
-A red 1 Is it a *Finesse* or a *Bluff or Finesse after blind-playing red 1?
+Is it a *Finesse* or a *Bluff* after a red 1 is blind-played?

 * It does not matter if the card is "brand new" or if it has a clue on it already.
 * All that matters is if the clue matches the blind-play.